 Of course, the COVID pandemic is rather different.
 It has materially impacted Heineken’s ‘on-trade’ segment in a way that probably has not happened before.
 In terms of the numbers, total beer volume clocked in at 165.4mhl over the first nine months of 2020.
 That represented a drop of just over 8% in organic terms compared to last year.
 Sales of the namesake Heineken brand clocked in at 31mhl year-to-date, up 1% year-on-year in organic terms.
 That came on the back of 7% Heineken sales growth in 3Q20 – with double-digit growth in markets including Brazil, China, the USA and the UK.
 Total volume in 3Q20 clocked in at 62.9mhl, down 1.9% year-on-year in organic terms.

 Now, a lot is going on within those headline figures.
-Check out the impact over in Europe as a good example, where the company generated 35% of profit last year.
+Check out the impact over in Europe, where the company generated 35% of profit last year, as a good example.
 The on-trade there has dropped by 20% or more in some markets.
 In the UK, where Heineken owns around 2,500 pubs and is the country’s largest brewer, the fall registered in the “high-twenties” as per management’s commentary.
 That was partially offset by a contrasting increase in off-trade sales.
 You will find a similar pattern elsewhere: catastrophic declines in the on-trade, partially offset by folks drinking more at home.
 Temporary ‘dry laws’ in countries like Mexico and South Africa also had a small negative impact.

 Heineken stock is fair value in my view.
 The shares closed the week at €89.10 on the Euronext Amsterdam, and remain down around 6% so far this year.
 That performance would undoubtedly be worse if not for the myriad of positive vaccine news in recent weeks.
 Indeed, you could pick up the stock for a sub-€80 price as recently as early November.
-Anyway, the current price works out to just over 20x FY19 net income per share.
+Anyway, the current price works out to just over 20x FY19 EPS.